Zero Pressure

 "Zero Pressure" is a song recorded by the Filipino girl group Bini.
 Combining elements of 1980s synth-pop and funk, the song lyrically focuses on ambition and the value of hard work.
 Star Music released it on February 27, 2025, as part of the extended play (EP) Biniverse.
-The song was written by Elle Campbell, Melanie "Lindgren" Schulz, and Skylar Mones, and produced by Schulz and Mones.
+The song was written by Elle Campbell, Melanie Fontana, Michael "Lindgren" Schulz, and Skylar Mones, and produced by Schulz and Mones.
 On May 16, Bini released an official performance video for the song, marking their first since "Pantropiko".
 Filmed at Ayala Malls Manila Bay, the video features choreography by Renan and Kitkan.

 "Zero Pressure" topped the YouTube Philippines Trending for Music chart following the release of its performance on May 16, surpassing one million views.
 Billboard Philippines described it as a "breezy, feel-good anthem that radiates confidence, freedom, and self-love", highlighting its vibrant energy and empowering message.
 The song was included in the magazine's fan-voted list of the best songs of 2025.
 San Francisco Chronicle noted that it showcased a more "sophisticated" sound for the group.